Nus Ghani: Parliamentary career

 In September 2020, Ghani "launched an inquiry with the Business, Energy and Industrial Strategy Committee exploring how it can look at the UK Uyghur supply chain."
 The report outlined a series of recommendations to address the use of Uyghur forced labour in UK business supply chains.
 Ghani was instrumental in the cross-party campaign for the introduction of the Genocide Amendment to the Trade Bill.
 On 26 March 2021, as a consequence of Ghani's condemnation of the People's Republic of China's treatment of the Uyghurs, it was announced that Ghani was one of five MPs to be sanctioned by China.
 The sanctions were condemned by the Prime Minister and led the Foreign Secretary to summon the Chinese ambassador.
 On 22 April 2021, Ghani tabled a Motion before the House of Commons declaring that Parliament recognises that China is perpetrating genocide and crimes against humanity against the Uyghurs.
 This motion was passed unanimously.
+The sanctions on Ghani were lifted on 30 January 2026 during a visit by Prime Minister Keir Starmer to China.

 As of January 2022, she was a vice-chair of the 1922 Committee.

 In January 2022, Ghani said she was dismissed as a transport minister in 2020 because she was a Muslim.
 She said that a government whip had told her that, in the Downing Street meeting that decided her removal, her Muslimness was raised as an issue.
 The Conservative Chief whip, Mark Spencer, came forward as the person who spoke to Ghani and said the allegations were untrue.
 The Justice Secretary and Deputy Prime Minister Dominic Raab said the allegations were serious and called on Ghani to make a formal complaint in order to allow an investigation to take place.

 On 21 November 2022, Ghani became industry minister, the fourth holder of the post in 2022 and the ninth in four years, succeeding Jackie Doyle-Price.
 On 26 March 2024, Ghani replaced Leo Docherty as Minister of State for Europe, her previous role being taken by Alan Mak.

 For the 2024 general election on 4 July, the Wealden seat's boundaries were redrawn as Sussex Weald, for which Ghani was elected, with a lower majority.
 On 23 July 2024 Ghani was elected Deputy Speaker in the House of Commons.
+Part of the role of Chairman of Ways and Means involves presiding over the budget speech.